 Deschanel was born in Philadelphia, Pennsylvania, the son of Ann Ward (née Orr) and Paul Jules Deschanel.
-His father was French, from Oullins, Rhône, and his mother was American.
+His father was French, from Oullins, Rhône, and his mother was a United States citizen.
 Deschanel was raised in his mother's Quaker religion.

 He enrolled[when?] in Severn School for his high school years.
 He attended Johns Hopkins University from 1962 to 1966, where he met Walter Murch, with whom he staged "happenings," including a memorable one in which Murch simply sat down and ate an apple for an audience.
 Murch graduated a year ahead of him and encouraged Deschanel to follow him to the University of Southern California School of Cinematic Arts, where he graduated in 1968.
 During this time, Deschanel was a member of a band of film students called "The Dirty Dozen;" this group attracted attention from the Hollywood system.
 Following his graduation, he attended the American Film Institute (AFI) Conservatory and graduated in 1969 as a member of its first class.